w3f/polkadot-spec/spec.md

 # State

-Its state is has similarities to Ethereum: accounts contained in it are a mapping from a `AccountID` account identifier to code (a SHA3 of Wasm code) and storage (a Merkle-trie root for a set of `H256` to `bytes` mappings).
+Its state has similarities to Ethereum: accounts contained in it are a mapping from a `AccountID` account identifier to code (a SHA3 of Wasm code) and storage (a Merkle-trie root for a set of `H256` to `bytes` mappings).
 All such accounts are actually known as "high accounts" since their ID is close to 2**64 and, notionally, they have a "high" privilege level.

 Notably, no balance or nonce information is stored directly in the state.
 Balances, in general, are unneeded since relay-chain DOTs are not a crypto-currency per se and cannot be transferred between owners directly.
 Nonces, for the purposes of replay-protection are managed by the specialised Authentication contract.